UMCollab/ODM/README.md

   dealing with any significant amount of data fingerprint calculation can be sped up quite a bit by installing [libqxh](https://github.com/flowerysong/quickxorhash).

-## Migration Tooling

-ODM is fairly well tested at this point, having been used at the University of Michigan to do a one-time migration of ~6000 users with a total of 5 TiB of data.
-An example migration script can be found in the contrib directory.

 ## Further Information On OneNote Exports